Dario Marcolin: Coaching career

-After retiring from football as a player, he became a coach, joining Brescia as an assistant coach in 2006, and then becoming first team coach at Inter for his former Lazio teammate Roberto Mancini.
+After retiring from football as a player, he became a coach, joining Brescia as an assistant coach in 2006, and then becoming first team coach at Inter alongside his former Lazio teammate Roberto Mancini.

-In June 2008 he accepted his first managerial role at head of Lega Pro Prima Divisione club Monza, but was fired later that year in December.
+In June 2008, he accepted his first managerial role at head of Lega Pro Prima Divisione club Monza, but was fired later that year in December.

-In December 2009 he was appointed as assistant to Siniša Mihajlović at Catania.
+In December 2009, he was appointed as assistant to Siniša Mihajlović at Catania.
 Mihajlović and Marcolin had already worked together as players with Lazio, and both as assistants to Mancini at Inter.

-In the 2010–11 season, after Mihajlović joined Fiorentina, he became an assistant of the club of Florence.
+In the 2010–11 season, after Mihajlović joined Fiorentina, he followed him to became an assistant at the Florentine club.

 On 12 July 2012, he was appointed new head coach of Serie B side Modena.

-In July 2013 he took over at another Serie B club, Padova, replacing Fulvio Pea at the helm of the ambitious Venetians, but he was sacked on 28 September 2013 due to poor results.
+In July 2013, he took over at another Serie B club, Padova, replacing Fulvio Pea at the helm of the ambitious Venetians, but he was sacked on 28 September 2013 due to poor results.

 On 3 January 2015, he was named new head coach of Serie B strugglers Catania.